Hammerset/ddd-event-sourcing-presentation/slides.md

 **Domain Driven Design**

+- Method for optimizing a team’s understanding of a problem space, and how to work in that space.
+- Ubiquitous language is core
+- Takes the developer away from the purely technical and theoretical world, and imposes a reality on their development skills.
+- Enforces collaboration between the business and the development team.
+- Combined with Event Sourcing, it forces the devlopers to think about the actual domain events and how they map to the business processes.

 <!--
-Domain Driven Design (DDD) is a method for optimizing a team’s understanding of a problem space, and how to work in that space.
-At its core, it’s about having a ubiquitous language between the terms used by the business users and the development team.
+- Domain Driven Design (DDD) is a method for optimizing a team’s understanding of a problem space, and how to work in that space.

+- At its core, it’s about having a ubiquitous language between the terms used by the business users and the development team.
 This unification of language can be extremely useful when translating the problem concept into functioning software.